 The area historically was dominated by western white pine, but introduction of white pine blister rust and salvage logging in the mid-1900s greatly reduced white pine frequency.
 Genetically improved white pine is now available for planting to try to restore some of these sites to white pine forests.

-The objectives of this study are to collect wildfire severity measurements, fire injury, and mortality in 2015 wildfires on the Idaho Panhandle National Forest in order to:
+The objectives of this study are to collect wildfire severity measurements, fire injury, and mortality in three wildfires that burned in 2015 on the Idaho Panhandle National Forest in order to:

-1) Evaluate accuracy of fire-induced tree mortality model in FOFEM for grand fir and western hemlock
+1) Evaluate accuracy of fire-induced tree mortality model in FOFEM for western hemlock, grand fir and western red cedar

-2) Develop mortality models for grand fir and western hemlock and compare with existing models
+2) Develop mortality models for western hemlock, grand fir and western red cedar and compare with existing models

 3) Compare regeneration dynamics in salvage and unsalvaged areas